StefanVDWeide/flask-api-template/README.md

 How this token is stored and sent to the API is entirely up to the developer.

 ## Features
-* Minimal Flask 1.X App
+* Minimal Flask 2.X App
+* Async Functionallity
+* Integration With Redis For Background Tasks
-* App Structured Using Blueprints
+* App Structured Using Blueprints, Including Nested Blueprints
 * Application Factory Pattern Used
 * Authentication Functionality Using JWT
 * Basic Database Functionality Included (SQLite3)